 - The next step is to do the thing.
 Every day.
 But without the pressure of having to do it at a specific time, without a specific duration, and without an expected effort level.
 Reward yourself for just doing the thing, even if you were drained from a long day at work or had other things grabbing at your time, telling you that they are more important.
 There are no expectations here.
 Simply attendance.
 In this phase, you’re establishing Consistency.

-- Now that we’ve established consistency with time, we now turn our heads to forming a partnership with effort.
+- After establishing consistency with time, we now turn our heads to forming a partnership with effort.
 In the previous step, we were given the room to see what our current ceiling is (and where the floor is).
 Now it’s time to calibrate.
 The third step is doing it daily with a consistent level of effort.
 At this stage, it still doesn’t matter when you do the thing.
 Applying the pressure of how the thing fits in with our current world is unnecessary while you’re still getting into the swing of purposefully doing the thing.
 In this phase, we’re establishing Effort.

 - The last step is to give the thing all you’ve got when you’re doing it, while at a specific time during your day.
 The goal is to cement it as a foundational piece of what makes you you, which is largely dependent on your actions and what you choose to spend your time on.
 In this last step, combined with the mindset and consistent effort of the previous steps, we aim to look at the thing the same way we look at lunch.
 Or (hopefully) brushing your teeth.
 Things that require very little effort.
 We already know it’s going to happen and neither look forward to it nor resent it.
 It just is.
 In this phase, we’re Solidifying the thing as part of us by including it in our day.